 Over the past twenty years, Dan has gradually lost his eyesight from cone-rod dystrophy, an inherited disorder that leads to loss of vision.
 He struggled with the limitations of his new reality, but instead of feeling sorry for himself, he came up with a new way to approach the rest of his life.
 As a result, Team See Possibilities was created, aiming to encourage others to focus on their abilities and challenge perceived limitations.
 He has since run twelve marathons, completed several half Ironman competitions, was the first blind athlete to run across the Grand Canyon and back, and trekked the Inca Trail with Intrepid Travel.

-Through their work with Intrepid Travel and The Intrepid Foundation, the money raised by Team See Possibilities through this climb will go towards the completion of Education East Africa’s Motor Mechanics Training Centre, a unique association empowering young people to gain vocational skills for future employment and self-employment opportunities.
+Through their work with Intrepid Travel and The Intrepid Foundation, the money raised by Team See Possibilities through the climb will go towards the completion of Education East Africa’s Motor Mechanics Training Centre, a unique association empowering young people to gain vocational skills for future employment and self-employment opportunities.

 Inspired by Dan's story?